Farm Coaching: Farm Legacy, Farmer Retirement, and Succession Planning

 In 2016, the University of Maine Cooperative Extension and the Maine Farmer Resource Network (formerly the Beginning Farmer Resource Network) started a project focused on farmers and social sustainability.
 The project began with a survey to better understand the needs of beginning farmers (in their first 10 years) with respect to the social, emotional, and relational issues that arise.
 It was generously funded by Northeast Sustainable Agriculture, Research, and Education.

-Through grants from Northeast Extension Risk Management Education in 2019 and 2020, this work directly supports farmers through the development of a farm coaching program.
+Through grants from Northeast Extension Risk Management Education in 2019, 2020, and 2023, this work directly supported farmers through the development of a farm coaching program.

 A Toolkit was created for service providers to use during one-on-one consultations that include questions, prompts, and additional resources, as needed.
 The toolkit includes the following areas: